openedx/open-edx-proposals/oeps/architectural-decisions/oep-0052-arch-event-bus-technology.rst

 * Requires 3rd party hosting or larger upfront investment if self-hosted (kubernetes).
 * Less mature (but growing) community, little documentation, and few answers.
-* Python built-in schema management is hard to work with for complex use cases.
+* Python built-in schema management is buggy and hard to work with for complex use cases.

 Note: Read an interesting (Kafka/Confluent) biased article exploring `comparisons and myths of Kafka vs Pulsar`_.